 At St Chad's RC Primary, we believe every child can become a confident communicator, reader, and writer.
-Our Pupil Premium strategy for 2025-26 focuses on ensuring that all disadvantaged pupils - including those with EAL and additional vulnerabilities - achieve strong outcomes in writing and communication from the earliest stages of learning.
+Our Pupil Premium strategy for 2025-26 focuses on ensuring that all disadvantaged pupils - including those with EAL and additional vulnerabilities - sustain strong outcomes by the end of Key Stage 2 while accelerating progress earlier in the school particularly in writing and communication from the earliest stages of learning.